blackfight999/ChatGPT-Micro-Cap-Experiment/README.md

 ## Each trading day:

-- I provide it trading data on the stocks in it's portfolio.
+- I provide it trading data on the crypto assets in it's portfolio.

 - Strict stop-loss rules apply.